You really want to go for this trip, but you ditched because you’re pregnant?

 Ensure that you get a seat that will be safe and comfortable for you.

-In case of any abnormality during the trip, think of the seat that will get your stomach at the right position.
+In case of any abnormality during the trip, think of the seat that will get your stomach in the right position.

 When traveling by road, ensure that the car you travel in is comfortable for you.